Villaraigosa Reported Struggling To Stay Alive In Governor's Race

 Cox recently told CBS2’s Dave Bryan the president has nothing to do with the problems facing Californians, adding he can do for the state what Newsom and Villaraigosa failed to do for their cities as mayors.

-(©2017 CBS Local Media, a division of CBS Radio Inc. All Rights Reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
-Wire services contributed to this report.)
+(© Copyright 2018 CBS Broadcasting Inc. All Rights Reserved.
+City News Service contributed to this report.)